 Our state of mind and our bodies give us beautiful clues and indications about what is going on in our nervous systems.
 “EFT is an example of a Somatic therapy, which is a holistically orientated therapy that works to address the “bodily” memory of trauma by helping the client recognize where they are carrying physical tension.”
 EFT has been shown to decrease amygdala activation (in our brain), which reduces the stress response, moving away from sympathetic activation towards the optimal arousal zone, where the brain, mind and body are coherent.

-I am extremely passionate about assisting you in clearing any blocks or disruptions so that you may live a vibrant, peaceful, inspired, healthy, joy-filled life!!
+It is my joy to assist you in clearing any blocks or disruptions so that you may live a vibrant, peaceful, inspired, healthy, joy-filled life!!

 Please see the contact page if you would like to let me know what you thought about this article, or if you are interested in receiving Empathic Heart Healing’s articles/blogs/newsletters or joining the facebook page.
 Thank you.